geikha/hydra-antlia/funcs.md

 ## Using colors as Arrays

-Coloring in Antlia uses Arrays to refer to colors.
+Coloring in Antlia uses Arrays to express colors.
 These Arrays shall be used in a `[r,g,b]` format.
 These way of representing colors comes with its own [benefits](#benefits) and [downsides](#downsides).
 These are explained down below.
 However, one of the main benefits is the ability to store colors with it's own variable names.
 And that brings us to the next topic:

 ### List of Colors